-Downtime in the TARDIS was not at all unusual, but the distance in his eyes and tired smile worried her.
+Downtime in the TARDIS was not at all unusual, but the distance in his eyes and his tired smile worried her.

 "Yeah.
 We can get going soon.
 I just wanted a little time to appreciate being home.
 I've got some water on.
 Can I interest you in a cuppa?" he offered as he jabbed a thumb in the direction of the kitchen.

 "Yeah, I'd love one," she agreed, hooking her arm through his as they headed toward the kitchen together.
-"I feel the need to ask though: you sure you're Gallifreyan and not English?
+"I feel the need to ask though: you sure you're Gallifreyan and not British?
 You and your thing with tea always reminds me of mum."

 "Whoa there," he warned.
 "I might be able to forgive you for comparing me to tea-loving Brits, but that remark about your mother was absolutely uncalled for."

 "Perhaps, but I love to see you looking so indignant."